mercurier/mcr_salt_and_pepper/README.md

 #### Component 2020: 2e and 3.5e hybrid fighting styles

-Fighting styles are redesigned such that each star approximately corresponds to one 3.5e-style feat
+Fighting styles are redesigned such that:
+- Each star in fighting style approximately corresponds to one 3.5e-style feat
+- Benefit to a given weapon catrgory from 1 star invested in fighting style is less powerful than 1 star invested in the exact weapon category proficiency, considering that a style actually benefits multiple weapon categories

 *Single weapon style (emulating Improved Critical feat):*
 - 1 star: +1 THAC0 bonus